lumostone/eth2xk8s/README.md

 We've written [a blog post](https://lumostone.com/en/eth2-staking-with-k8s-prysm/) detailing the requirement and walkthrough for running Prysm on Prater.
 We'll add guides for other clients soon!

-## Install beacon node and validator with Helm
+## Quick start: Install beacon node and validator with Helm

-If the goal is to run Ethereum 2.0 clients on mainnet, we recommend to use
+If the goal is to run Ethereum 2.0 clients on mainnet, we recommend:

 - Production-grade k8s distribution to build a k8s cluster.
 - [NFS](https://en.wikipedia.org/wiki/Network_File_System) as the persistent storage.